ros2/design/articles/020_ros_with_dds.md

 ## Why Consider DDS

 When exploring options for the next generation communication system of ROS, the initial options were to either improve the ROS 1.x transport or build a new middleware using component libraries such as [ZeroMQ](http://zeromq.org/), Protocol Buffers, and zeroconf (Bonjour/Avahi).
-However, in addition to those options, which all involved us building a middleware from parts or scratch, other end-to-end middlewares were considered.
+However, in addition to those options, both of which involved us building a middleware from parts or scratch, other end-to-end middlewares were considered.
 During our research, one middleware that stood out was DDS.

 ### An End-to-End Middleware